What are the top things to do in Leipzig, Germany? Is the city worth a visit? Here’s everything you should know about Leipzig attractions.

 Around 20 years ago, the station’s concourse was turned into a 3-story shopping mall with high street shops and boutiques.

 A trip to Leipzig wouldn’t be complete without a tour of the Panometer.
-Watching the present theme in this unusual museum should be at the top of your list of the things to see in Leipzig.
+Watching the present theme in this unusual museum should be at the top of your list of things to see in Leipzig.

-Back in 1909, a 161-foot-tall and 187-foot in diameter gasometer, situated in the southern of Connewitz, was converted into a visual panorama by Yadegar Asisi, an Austrian artist.
+Back in 1909, a 161-foot-tall and 187-foot-in-diameter gasometer, situated in the southern of Connewitz, was converted into a visual panorama by Yadegar Asisi, an Austrian artist.

 The Panoramas has been showing different themes since 2003, and it gets updated after 2 or 3 years.
 Some of the past visual panoramas included stuff like the Amazon, Mount Everest, Ancient Rome, and the Battle of Leipzig.
 The Titanic panorama remained on display between 2017 and 2019.

 From 2019 to the present, the panorama on display is Carola’s Garden.
-When watching the garden’s pictures, it gets so up close that you can even see the pollen sticking on a bee’s legs.
+When watching the garden’s pictures, it gets so up close that you can even see the pollen sticking to a bee’s legs.

 Thematic exhibitions accompany each visual panorama.
 Until now, the panoramic pictures are around 98 feet high and 344 feet in circumference, and they remain the to be the largest pictures in the world.